 What’s different this time around is that, unlike the obnoxiously manipulative About a Boy, in which Hugh Grant becomes a Real Man once he unearths his deep-buried father instincts and discovers the joys of monogamy, In Good Company turns out to be a surprisingly agreeable dramatic-comedy peppered with moments of genuine humor and pathos.

 Greatly helping matters are Dennis Quaid and, particularly, Topher Grace as, respectively, the corporate dinosaur and the corporate barracuda.
 These two actors play off of each other remarkably well, while bringing a level of warmth and honesty to their characters that goes way beyond what is required either by the script or by Weitz’s at times clunky direction.

 Indeed, Quaid and Grace are so good – and so is Malcolm McDowell in a cameo as a Rupert Murdoch-ish corporate ogre – that even the absurdly contrived sunny finale fails to dispel the many authentic moments In Good Company has to offer.

 Dir. and Scr.: Paul Weitz.

 Cast: Dennis Quaid.
 Topher Grace.
 Scarlett Johansson.
 Marg Helgenberger.
 David Paymer.
 Philip Baker Hall.
 Clark Gregg.
 Malcolm McDowell.
 Selma Blair.
 Ty Burrell.
 Kevin Chapman.
 Colleen Camp.
 Frankie Faison.
 Zena Grey.

 Images of Scarlett Johansson, Topher Grace, and Dennis Quaid in In Good Company: Universal Pictures.

 In Good Company movie cast info via the IMDb.

-“In Good Company Movie: Dennis Quaid & Topher Grace Lift Demure Social Comedy” last updated in January 2019.
+“In Good Company Movie: Dennis Quaid & Topher Grace Lift Demure Socially Conscious Comedy” last updated in May 2019.